DeuterGraves/99_bottles_oop/lib/code_along_notes.md

 *Name methods after the concept they represent rather than how they currently behave*

 The book talks about the right abstractions, and I think in my code I did a better job here than Listing 1.3 - why did they have a method just for returning "beer"? that is not a part of the song that changes.
 My methods only deal with parts of the song that change based on the number of bottles present on the wall. so there's that.
-I'm not a total monkey.
+I'm not a total monkey... wait, was there a business case for potentially changing the drink down the line?

+### Listing 1.4: Shameless Green

+This is good.
+That is all. lol.

+### 1.2.3 Comparing Solutions
+https://github.com/seattlerb/flog flog sounds like an interesting code evaluation tool - based on ABC method - Assignments, Branches, and Conditionals.